-Departments are encouraged to include mention of funding continuation, as appropriate.
+Departments should include mention of funding continuation, as appropriate; as well as have a space for discussion about the student’s professional development goals and ways to develop strategies to achieve those goals.
 This review must include the opportunity for the student to offer self‐evaluation.
 Students who fail to attain a program’s minimum level of performance may be placed on academic probation or dismissed using the procedures outlined in the Homewood Schools Policy for Graduate Student Probation, Dismissal, and Funding Withdrawal.
 In making these decisions, particularly that of dismissal, the program will take into consideration extenuating circumstances beyond the student’s control.

 Letter Grades (A through F)

 Changing letter grades of “A” through “F” to a “Passing” grade is not permissible at any time.

 All other grade change requests (e.g., “B” to “A”) are acceptable within one year only.
 Change requests beyond one year can only be changed as a result of clerical error, and must be accompanied by a written explanation/justification from the course instructor.